onehundredfifteen/js-like-promises-in-cpp/README.md

 ## <a name="blocking"></a>Blocking problem
 To run your method asynchronously you have to store the last promise object from the chain in the same scope, because it'll block until can be destroyed.
-However you can delegate it using executor&lt;T&gt; object as _.async_ method parameter.
+However you can delegate it using _.async_ method.
 PromiseAll methods even in blocking mode can process passed iterables asynchronously.

 ```cpp